YinHK-gameDev/unity-learn/scripting cheestsheet/Event/UnityEvents/README.md

 - Select the function(inside that object) you wish to be called
 - You can add more than one callback for the event.

+When configuring a UnityEvent in the Inspector there are two types of function calls that are supported:

+- **Static**.
+Static calls are preconfigured calls, with preconfigured values that are set in the UI .
+This means that when the callback is invoked, the target function is invoked with the argument that has been entered into the UI.
+- **Dynamic**.
+Dynamic calls are invoked using an argument that is sent from code, and this is bound to the type of UnityEvent that is being invoked.
+The UI filters the callbacks and only shows the dynamic calls that are valid for the UnityEvent.

 ### Steps for Using UnityEvents